victorjonsson/PHP-Benchmark/README.md

 `$ php index.php http://mywebsite.com/ -v` If a lot of the request fails it might be good to add *-v* to get more information about what fails.

+`$ php index.php http://mywebsite.com/ -f /var/log/` Will write ouput to log file in /var/log/.

+`$ php index.php http://mywebsite.com/ -f test.log` Will write ouput to log file in test.log in current directory.

-### Node Command Line Toole
+### Node Command Line Tool

 `$ node php-benchmark http://mywebsite.com/` Will do a benchmark test with 50 requests that gives you average page generation time, memory consumption, number of loaded classes and included files.

 `$ node php-benchmark http://mywebsite.com/ -n 500` Will do a benchmark test with 500 requests.

-`$ node php-benchmark http://mywebsite.com/ -s 20` Will start X number of requests each second until all requests is made (default is 10 requests per second).
+`$ node php-benchmark http://mywebsite.com/ -s 20` Will start X number of requests each second until all requests is made (default is 20 requests per second).

 `$ node php-benchmark http://mywebsite.com/ -nu` Will prevent the script from using unique URL:s when requesting the website.

 `$ node php-benchmark http://mywebsite.com/ -v` If a lot of the request fails it might be good to add *-v* to get more information about what fails.

+`$ node php-benchmark http://mywebsite.com/ -f /var/log/` Will write ouput to log file in /var/log/.

+`$ node php-benchmark http://mywebsite.com/ -f test.log` Will write ouput to log file in test.log in current directory.

+## Display benchmark data on page load

+Benchmark data will be displayed in the browser upon page loaf if you add query parameters `?php-benchmark-test=1&display-test-data=1` to the URL of your application.